Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

 You can find the executable file from the location "(YOUR PATH)/vaa3d_tools/hackathon/mBrainAligner/global_registration/global_registration".

 # Demo

-We provide two binary files for mBrainAligner corresponding to global registration and local registration respectively.And provide `main_mbrainaligner.bat` with default parameters.
-Of course, you can also modify it as needed.

-## Data

 We provide downsample raw data for four modalities, corresponding registered results：`fMOST`,`VISoR`,`MRI`,`LSFM`,and related files needed in registration.

 ### Sub-Folder